 Take in fall's majestic colors at Nockamixon State Park.
 Photo courtesy of the park

 Wine-making is flourishing in the suburbs of Philly.
-Our list of 13 family-friendly wineries in the area includes one right near Washington Crossing park.
-So you can pair a little history with some vino during harvest season as the kids play on the expansive grounds.
+Our list of 13 family-friendly wineries includes one right near Washington Crossing park, so you can pair a little history with some vino as the kids play on the expansive grounds.
 Prefer a beer?
 The Philly area has a number of kid- and dog-friendly breweries as well.

 Much as we love Philly, fall is an ideal time to visit some nearby destinations.
-Broadway reopens Sept.
-14, so what better reason to visit the Big Apple?
+Visit the Big Apple with a trip to Broadway.
 Midtown Manhattan is less than two hours by train or car.
 To the south, Baltimore and Washington, D.C. are also reachable in less than three hours, and the U.S. Naval Academy in charming Annapolis, MD is even closer.